Apply for a fast-track certificate of compliance

 How to apply

-Apply for a fast-track certificate of compliance through the Development Applications Online website.
+Submit a fast-track certificate of compliance application through the DAO website.

 After you apply